-- 4 Once students have completed the Xello lesson, return to the Defining success slide presentation to have students revisit the inquiry prompts you posed at the beginning of class. - 5 Classroom discussion strategy: I used to think: Now I think: Encourage students to share how important they think the trait of curiosity is to their future success.
+- 4 They can also explore their dashboard feed where they'll find content related to their saved careers. - Once students have completed the Xello lesson, return to the Defining success slide presentation (also available in Spanish) to have students revisit the inquiry prompts you posed at the beginning of class. - 6 Classroom discussion strategy: I used to think: Now I think: Encourage students to share how important they think the trait of curiosity is to their future success.
 Students can use a scale from 1-3 to rate importance.
-A rating of 1 equals not important, a rating of 2 equals important, and a rating of 3 equals very important. - 6 Ask students if their thoughts about the importance of using curiosity have changed or stayed the same since completing the Xello lesson.
-Example: I used to think being curious was important (a rating of 2) but now I think it is very important (a rating of 3). - 7 If their rating has changed, what do they think caused this change in thinking?
+A rating of 1 equals not important, a rating of 2 equals important, and a rating of 3 equals very important. - Ask students if their thoughts about the importance of using curiosity have changed or stayed the same since completing the Xello lesson.
+Example: I used to think being curious was important (a rating of 2) but now I think it is very important (a rating of 3). - If their rating has changed, what do they think caused this change in thinking?
 If their rating has stayed the same, why?

-Activity 3: Fuelled by curiosity
+Activity 3: Fueled by curiosity